 Riches, slaves, women, and land

 Vikings went overseas for riches, fame, women, slaves and land.
 The area that the Swedes expanded into was massive.
-The resources/goods they found that were indigenous to the lands of north-eastern Europe, Russia, and Ukraine were goods they needed: timber and furs were the primary goods sought by the Vikings that “grew” in abundance there.
+The resources/goods they found that were indigenous to the lands of north-eastern Europe, Russia, and Ukraine were goods they needed.
+Timber and furs were the primary goods sought by the Vikings that “grew” in abundance there.
 As the Northmen expanded their trading territory they came into contact with people from, or had done business with, with the great empires of the Middle East and China.

-Viking graves and other archaeological finds have included Arabic silver dirhams by the tens or perhaps hundreds of thousands, rare gems, jewelry, and slaves determined by DNA and other analysis to be non-Scandinavian.
+Viking graves and other archaeological finds have included Arabic silver dirhams by the tens or perhaps hundreds of thousands.
+As well as rare gems, jewelry, and slaves determined by DNA and other analysis to be non-Scandinavian.
 Statues of the Buddha have even been found in Viking graves and trading bases in Scandinavia.
 Enslaving people and selling them in Scandinavia or in the slave markets along key river routes in the east, all the way south the Byzantine Empire was one of the main “businesses” of the Vikings in the east.

 Swedish Vikings were adventurers